ronikaufman/portrait-robot/README.md

 *Portrait Robot* was submitted to [Combine24](https://combine24.alusta.art/), a generative art competition by the Finnish National Gallery.
 It was selected as one of the ten shortlisted artworks and competed for the competition prizes.

-It takes part in the [Remix The Archive](https://www.remixthearchive.com/) exhibition from September 20th to November 23rd, and is on sale on [Highlight](https://highlight.xyz/mint/base:0x217B063b440b4cc14a0893247555a83973D8583b) during the same period.
+It took part in the [Remix The Archive](https://www.remixthearchive.com/) exhibition from September 20th to November 23rd, and was on sale on [Highlight](https://highlight.xyz/mint/base:0x217B063b440b4cc14a0893247555a83973D8583b) during the same period.

 ## Credits